FAQs - Updated November 2025

 1. What has been the public process to date for the Scobert Gardens Park Renovation project?

 City of Eugene Parks and Open Space staff began a public process for renovation of Scobert Gardens Park in the fall of 2017.
-Staff capacity issues and the Covid pandemic delayed project progress until early 2023 when planning efforts restarted with the assistance of landscape architecture consultants from the Eugene office of Cameron McCarthy.
+Staff capacity issues and the Covid pandemic delayed project progress until early 2023 when planning efforts restarted with the assistance of landscape architecture consultants from the Eugene office of Cameron McCarthy Landscape Architecture and Planning.

 The City hosted a second public meeting in September of 2023 to share the designs and garner community feedback and discussion.
 An additional option, developed independently by neighbors, was also shared at the second public meeting.
 In the second survey, 58 people responded to the two designs.
 These responses, along with some ideas in the neighbor-generated plan, were incorporated into the third design and survey in June of 2024.

-The third design was available for public comment through mid-August of 2024 and the City received over 120 responses to the online survey, around 40 responses to an on-site survey associated with a self-tour, and several emails from neighbors sharing their thoughts and opinions on the design.
+The third design was available for public comment through mid-August of 2024.
+The City received over 120 responses to the online survey, around 40 responses to an on-site survey associated with a self-guided tour, and several emails from neighbors sharing their thoughts and opinions on the design.
 Cameron McCarthy’s work concluded at the end of this phase of design, and the City is now proceeding with the completion of the design process.

-Parks Planning staff is now working on a 4th design proposal which will be shared with neighbors later in the fall of 2024.
-In the meantime, the results of both the on-line and the on-site self-tour surveys will be posted the week of September 16, 2024.
+Parks Planning staff have completed a 4th design proposal which is now available along with the results of both the on-line and on-site self-tour surveys from July of 2024.

 2. What are the current issues facing Scobert Gardens Park?

-3. Is this the final design and will the park be built exactly as shown?
+3. Is this fourth plan the final design and will the park be built exactly as shown?

 Parks and Open Space staff typically plan for a three-step process to garner stakeholder feedback and propose designs that respond to what we’re hearing.
 Stakeholders include park neighbors and advocates, park users, park partners, park operations staff and park ambassadors.